 We are excited to show off student art work!
 The display changes quarterly.
-Contact Tracy Sawyer, Arts & Outreach Manager, at 707.800.7529 or email to learn more about scheduling your students’ work.
+Contact Tracy Sawyer, Education & Outreach Manager, at 707.800.7529 or email to learn more about scheduling your students’ work.

 How can my special needs students be accommodated?

 Our School Shows are open to all students of all abilities.
 We have transfer seats, hearing devices, and wheelchair platforms available.
 Please note your needs on the order form so we can be sure to offer you the best solution.
 For special needs occurring on a show day, see the Education Programs staff at the table in the center of the lobby for assistance.

 How can I prepare my students to come to the theater?

 There are two easy and free ways to prepare your students for their theater experience.

 First is our Set the Stage program, where we send specially trained docents to your classroom.
 In 15 – 20 minutes of class time, docents will place the performance your students will see into understandable context.

 Second, our shows have accompanying study guides which can be easily downloaded from our website.
 No internet access?
 Study guides can be mailed to you upon request.